-Thoracic scoliosis is most commonly seen in children and adolescents between the ages of 10-15, which is around the time most people go through their first major growth spurt.
-It may also develop later in life as a result of underlying muscle or connective tissue disorders and other degenerative conditions.
+Our doctors see Thoracic scoliosis in children between the ages of 10-15.
+Most children get this type of scoliosis when they go through their first major growth spurt.
+It may also develop later in life as a result of muscle or connective tissue disorders and other degenerative conditions.

-Thoracic scoliosis is usually characterized by a distinctive ‘C’ shaped curve in the middle section of the spine, also known as the thoracic vertebrae.
-It may develop on its own, or it may develop in conjunction with other types of scoliosis, and when this happens it typically produces an ‘S’ shape in the spine as the two curves form in different directions.
+Thoracic scoliosis occurs with a ‘C’ shaped curve in the middle section of the spine.
+This area, known as the thoracic vertebrae, may develop on its own.
+Or it may develop with other types of scoliosis, and when this happens it typically produces an ‘S’ shape in the spine as the two curves form in different directions.

 The symptoms of thoracic scoliosis differ from person to person and depend on a number of factors, such as age and stage of development of the patient, as well as the location and severity of the curve, and many more.

 - Back pain

 - Difficulty breathing

 Our Doctors diagnosis Thoracic Scoliosis through visual inspection and X-ray imaging.
 During an initial exam, the doctors at the Southwest Scoliosis Institute use our advanced low-dose X-ray imaging system to measure the curve.

 Further imaging tests are sometimes required for cases that may require surgery.
 In these cases, the doctor will order more tests, such as CT or MRI scans.

 In many cases, doctors begin by treating thoracic scoliosis through observation and a scoliosis brace.
 However, in cases where the patient’s curve grows to the point that they are in pain or having breathing, problems, surgery becomes the best option.